You are using an older version of Internet Explorer that is not supported on this site. Please upgrade for the best experience.

 In our birthing centers at Baystate Medical Center and Baystate Franklin Medical Center, our lactation experts aim to make nursing a healthy and meaningful bonding experience.

-Kimberly Congden, program manager of Lactation Services and Parent Education at Baystate Medical Center, shares her top tips for expectant and new moms.
+Kimberly Congden, program manager of Lactation Services and Parent Education at Baystate Medical Center, shares her tips to breastfeeding success.

 1. Use the skin-to-skin technique